ubc/compair/README.md

 Generate Production Release
 ---------------------------
 Run `gulp prod` to generate production assets.
 This currently just:
-1. Combine all Bower managed javascript libraries into a single minified file.
+1. Combine all npm managed javascript libraries into a single minified file.
 2. Compile and minify the less files into a single css file.
 3. Compile and minify the less files used for emails into a single css file in the static folder.
-4. Copies all Bower managed images and fonts into the static folder.
+4. Copies all npm managed images and fonts into the static folder.
 5. Copies the pdf viewer copy and assets into the static folder.